 Quantitative Susceptibility Mapping (QSM)

 QMENTA's QSM pipeline computes quantitative susceptibility maps using both phase and magnitude images and is based on tools developed by qMRLab.
-The pipeline uses the Split-Bregman method without magnitude weighting.
+The pipeline uses the Split-Bregman method.
 For more information on the methods used, see here.

 Example results